hughjonesd/ggmagnify/README.md

 ## Rounded corners

-New in version 0.3.0, use `corners` to give a proportional radius for rounded corners.
+Use `corners` to give a proportional radius for rounded corners.

 ``` r
 ggp + geom_magnify(from = from, to = to,